 How to Measure Social Media ROI in 2026

-Proving the business value of social media is one of marketing's hardest challenges.
-Here's a step-by-step framework to measure, calculate, and report social media ROI.
+Proving social media ROI is one of marketing's hardest problems.
+Here's a step-by-step framework to calculate, measure, and report the real business value of social.

 The question every marketing team dreads: "What are we actually getting from social media?"
 Here's how to answer it with data.